graipher/bluewalker/README.md

 # Bluewalker

-Bluewalker is a proof-of-concept Bluetooth LE scanner which uses _HCI user channel_ raw HCI sockets available on Linux to scan for Bluetooth LE devices.
+Bluewalker is a proof-of-concept Bluetooth LE scanner and advertiser which uses _HCI user channel_ raw HCI sockets available on Linux to scan for Bluetooth LE devices or to start advertising with user-specified data.
 User channel sockets allow raw access to the Bluetooth controller and bypasses the Linux Bluetooth stack.
 This allows Bluewalker access to all Bluetooth LE Advertisement Data sent by nearby Bluetooth LE devices.

 [![pipeline status](https://gitlab.com/jtaimisto/bluewalker/badges/master/pipeline.svg)](https://gitlab.com/jtaimisto/bluewalker/commits/master)
 [![coverage report](https://gitlab.com/jtaimisto/bluewalker/badges/master/coverage.svg)](https://gitlab.com/jtaimisto/bluewalker/commits/master)

+Bluewalker can be used in four different modes:

+ * In [**Collector**](#Collector--mode) mode it listens for advertising packets for given duration and prints summary of the received advertisement packets from different devices.
+ * In [**Observer**](#Observer--mode) mode it prints information about received advertisement packets as they are received
+ * In [**Broadcaster**](#Broadcaster-mode---sending-advertising-packets) mode bluewalker can be used to send advertisement packets
+ * [**Ruuvi**](#Scanning-for-RuuviTags) mode is special mode for listening and printing information from Ruuvi tags.

 ## Installing